|

 My year in the army went by at a gallop.
 Veldpost Utrecht was responsible for all mail streams within the Dutch army, handling mail between domestic bases, civilians and military personnel in the Netherlands, Germany, Canada, former Yugoslavia, Cambodia, the Sinai, field exercises … it all went through our hands.
 Since the mail system never sleeps, Veldpost Utrecht had three shifts to cover operations around the clock.
 Our company lacked sergeants and I was soon made corporal so I could be shift leader, as an acting sergeant.
 After a while I became the administrator for the post office, was taken from shift work, and had a desk at the commander's office.
 Our commander took good care of his men, and I have learned things working close to him that have served me ever since.

 Most postal items were routine and Veldpost Utrecht had fixed schedules for handling mail arriving and leaving by planes, trains and automobiles.
 However, urgent messages requiring a person to return home were added to the certified mail and also faxed to the nearest NAPO personnel who would arrange instant delivery.
 This frequently required problem solving and improvisation, making use of any resource to localize a person in the field, to get the message delivered on time.
-We were good at that, honoring the Signal corps' motto nuntius transmittendus.
+We were good at that, honoring the Signal Corps' motto nuntius transmittendus.

 Actually, serving at NAPO had its perks.
 One day the airforce offered us viewing the Netherlands from the air, in gratitude of NAPO support during the Gulf war.
 At former airforce base Soesterberg we boarded a military plane, so seats were spartan and we had to make do without in-flight service, but the flight was a great experience.
 Also, NAPO always had a philately booth when army, air force or navy opened their gates to the public.
 Especially our first-day covers with commemorative stamps were popular with philatelists.
 During the navy open days we had ourselves a ball in Den Helder.
 The naval base mess alledgedly was the best Indonesian restaurant in the country, so we ate as much as we wanted, not as much as we actually could.

 Air mail had to be hauled to a PTT distribution centre at Amsterdam central station, therefore a small Veldpost convoy would frequently shuttle between Utrecht and our capital.
 Sometimes I would supervise that column, and one day driving down the highway, we spotted a large cloud of smoke on the horizon.
-It turned out there had been a big explosion at a chemical plant in Uithoorn, a village I had to look up on a map when we returned to Utrecht.
+It turned out there had been an explosion at a chemical plant in Uithoorn, a village I had to look up on a map when we returned to Utrecht.
 How could I have guessed that I would actually settle there soon after my year in the military?

-My grand finale was supervising mail distribution in the field during Clover Charge, a large-scale two-week field exercise in Gemany of Dutch fourth division and German Bundeswehr, involving tanks, artillery, and thousands of troops.
+My grand finale was supervising mail distribution in the field during Clover Charge, a large-scale field exercise in Gemany of Dutch fourth division and German Bundeswehr, involving tanks, artillery, and thousands of troops.
 These joint exercises appeared a prelude to the formation of 1 German-Netherlands Corps a few years later, and eventually to the integration of both armies in recent years.
 Clover Charge was scheduled for December, so I was in the field again in winter.

-My military career ended shortly before Christmas.
+My brief military career ended shortly before Christmas.
 Our draft had a nice farewell dinner in Utrecht and I took the train home, wondering what the future would bring.
 Years afterwards I happened to learn what had become of some of the guys I served with.
 One started a veterinary clinic, another was ordained as a priest … and me, I started a career in the chemical industry in abovementioned village.

 © 2002-2024 J.M. van der Veer (jmvdveer@xs4all.nl)